 Kenna Sullivan grew up in Glenview, IL training at Kaleidoscope Dance.
 The continuation of her passion led her to receive a Bachelor of Arts in Dance from the University of Kansas.
 While attending the University of Kansas she performed with the University Dance Company for six consecutive semesters, and had the pleasure to work with Guest Artists such as Jennifer Hart, Meggi Sweeney, and Dusan Tynek.
 Kenna just had her first season dancing as a performing apprentice for Inaside Chicago Dance!
 She also has been fortunate to study at Visceral Dance, Thodos Dance Chicago, River North Dance Chicago, La Bella Vita, and Doug Varone Dance Company.
 Receiving her yoga certification in the summer of 2012, she continues to teach yoga throughout the Chicago land area and explore the connections between this somatic process and her dance.
 She thanks her family and friends for all of the support!

 Juliana Walter grew up in Mount Prospect, IL and trained at Bataille Academie of the Danse in Barrington, IL.
-Juliana graduated with honors in 2012 from the University of Iowa, receiving a Bachelor of Fine Arts degree in Dance with a minor in Sociology.
-While at Iowa, she was fortunate to train with faculty such as George De La Pena, Alan Sener, Armando, Duarte, Jennifer Kayle, and Eloy Barragan.
-In addition to performing in faculty works, she performed Black and Blue by Louis Falco, restaged by Alan Sener.
-Juliana also had the opportunity to study Samba Dance and Music in Rio de Janeiro, Brazil for a three week abroad program.
-Juliana has spent her past year teaching and choreographing at her home studio, Bataille Academie of the Danse.
-Juliana is thrilled to start her first season as a Performing Apprentice with Inaside Chicago Dance.
+Julie graduated with honors receiving a Bachelor of Fine Arts degree in Dance and a minor in Sociology in 2012 from the University of Iowa.
+While at Iowa, she performed in faculty works as well as Black and Blue choreographed by Louis Falco and restaged by Alan Sener.
+Julie was very fortunate to train with faculty such as George De La Pena, Alan Sener, Armando Duarte, Jennifer Kayle, Charlotte Adams, and Eloy Barragan.
+She also had the opportunity to study Samba Dance and Music in Rio de Janeiro, Brazil for a three week study abroad program in 2011.